The E.U. Flag origin, Mary worship, & the Revival of Catholic supremacy

 So important is Mary in Catholic worship, that on September 2, 1958, Archbishop Montini of Milan (the later Pope Pius XII) released on the mountain Serenissima a twenty-meter high statue of Mary and called it “Our Beloved Lady, Ruler of Europe.”
 Pope Pius XII called Mary “Mother of all Nations” and called on March 3, 1953, for a reunion of nations.
 Bishop Dr. Graber said on September 9, 1978: “I’ve asked for a Marian European International. . . .
-We pray and ask in silence that the western world one day will be as it was: a IMPERIUM MARIANUM [Mary’s Imperial Kingdom].”
+We pray and ask in silence that the western world one day will be as it was: an IMPERIUM MARIANUM [Mary’s Imperial Kingdom].”

-Two Italian Northern League MPs, Lorenzo Fontana and Mario Borghesio said “Few people know that the symbol of unified Europe has exquisitely Marian origins, as the European Union’s official flag proves with its twelve stars and the Virgin Mary’s blue and white colours.”
+Two Italian Northern League MPs, Lorenzo Fontana and Mario Borghesio said, “Few people know that the symbol of unified Europe has exquisitely Marian origins, as the European Union’s official flag proves with its twelve stars and the Virgin Mary’s blue and white colours.”

 “Unfortunately – they said – “Europe has deviated dangerously from the symbol’s original source of inspiration, veering in a different direction, to benefit interests that have little to do with those of our people and with the Christian values the vast majority of Europeans uphold.”

-Pope Francis, a Jesuit Pope, said that Europe needs to “get back to her roots”, directly referencing that Europe was primarily Catholic for 1260 years under it’s authority to fulfill a prophecy found in Revelation 13:3-4.
+Pope Francis, a Jesuit Pope, said that Europe needs to “get back to her roots”, directly referencing that Europe was primarily Catholic for 1260 years under its authority to fulfill a prophecy found in Revelation 13:3-4.

 The Jesuit Pope addressed all of the members of the European Parliament also, which should give everyone who knows the history of the dark ages, as well as the work of the Jesuits, a definite cause for concern.
 To learn more about the Jesuits, go here.

-Indeed, the European Union is dedicated to Mary, and is a continual token which testifies that it is for the reunification of the Catholic supremacy which was held in the dark ages over the nations of Europe.
+Indeed, the European Union is dedicated to Mary, and is a continual token which testifies that its for the reunification of the Catholic supremacy which was held in the dark ages over Europe.
 But it was the gospel, under the translation of the Bible through Luther, which led the German princes to take a stand for the Bible and to oppose Papal supremacy which allowed the people religious freedom.
 It was the Spirit of God which shone as light in the darkness, to shine into their hearts the light of the knowledge of the glory of God in the face of Jesus Christ.
-And it was this gospel, thus resisted and rejected by the Papacy, that brought about the loss of it’s authority over the kings of Europe progressively more and more, until in 1798, that power was removed.
+And it was this gospel, thus resisted and rejected by the Papacy, that brought about the loss of its authority over the kings of Europe progressively more and more, until in 1798, that power was removed.

-Yet if the darkness scattering meant the loss of Papal supremacy through the gospel, what does it mean should the Papacy receive it’s supremacy back?
+Yet if the darkness scattering meant the loss of Papal supremacy through the gospel, what does it mean should the Papacy receive its supremacy back?
 As Catholics boldly state, they do not intend to affect any change in their tyrannical authority which they exercised in years past:

 “The supreme duty of Catholics is to obey the Pope, and seek in every way, and especially by means of the ballot, to render the Catholic policy effective in this country.”
 (Catholic World, Vol. XI, No. 64, 1870.)

-“Many non-Catholics fear us as a political organisation, and are afraid that the Catholic Church will dominate and rule; we are working quietly, seriously and I may say effectively, to that end.”
+“Many non-Catholics fear us as a political organization, and are afraid that the Catholic Church will dominate and rule; we are working quietly, seriously and I may say effectively, to that end.”
 (The Catholic magazine The Missionary, June, 1909, p.
 69.)

 “All Catholics must make themselves felt as active elements in the daily political life in the countries where they live.
-All Catholics should exert their power to cause the constitution of the states to be modelled on the principles of the true church.”
+All Catholics should exert their power to cause the constitution of the states to be modeled on the principles of the true church.”
 (Pope Leo XIII, Encyclical Letter of 1890.)

 “What the Church has done, what she has expressed or tacitly approved in the past, that is exactly what she will do, express or tacitly approve in the future, if the same circumstances occur.”
 (Catholic Review, Jan., 1854.)